CiscoTestAutomation/genieparser/changelog/undistributed.rst

 		* Updated regex to match new values
     * Updated ShowIsisInterface for:
         * Added optional key 'passive' to schema
+    * Updated ShowSpanningTreeDetail for:
+        * Added support for various device outputs

 * IOSXE
     * Updated ShowPolicyMapTypeSuperParser